skienzmatishun/rippreport/content/p/alabama-exposure-mljr/index.md

   category_score: 0
   rank: 10
 ---
 A short but powerful read from Alabama Exposure and Accountability.
-The Framing of Murray Lawrence Sr.
+The Framing of Murray Lawrence Jr.

 If this story appeared in a novel, readers would reject it as implausible.
 They would insist no justice system could allow failures this extensive across law enforcement, prosecutors, defense counsel, the courts and the prison system.